jennivh/jennivh/README.md

 ### Trainer app 💪 (Java)
 - [repository](https://github.com/JoonasMV/Trainer)

+Currently studying Fullstack Open (this time to get the credits)

 <!--
 **jennivh/jennivh** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.